 Food Habits

 American crocodiles are carnivorous, feeding mostly on fish, frogs, turtles and the occasional bird or small mammal.
 Juvenile individuals eat more aquatic invertebrates and small fish, while recent hatchlings hunt insects on land.
 A full digestive cycle from swallowing to excretion takes approximately 72 hours.
 During hunting, prey is grabbed with their powerful jaws, swallowing it whole.
-American crocodiles also ingest small stones to aid in grinding up their food. ("Animals", 2009; Guggisberg, 1972; Museum of Science and Inc., 1997; Sweeters, 2007)
+American crocodiles also ingest small stones to aid in grinding up their food. ("Animals", 2009; Guggisberg, 1972; "The Everglades", 1997; Sweeters, 2007)

 Predation